TommiContursi/MTB-TrailMap-JOSM-Style/README.md

 4. In the Map Paint Styles panel, find the Trailmap Inspired Style.
 5. Click on the wrench icon next to the style name to open the style settings.
 6. Here, you can see various toggle options:
 - **Display MTB Difficulty Scale**: Toggle the display of MTB difficulty scale color coding on paths.
-   - **Display Difficulty Text**: Toggle the display of MTB difficulty scale text next to the paths.
+- **Text for MTB Difficulty**: Toggle the display of MTB difficulty scale text over the paths.
-   - **Display MTB Uphill Difficulty Scale**: Toggle the display of MTB uphill difficulty scale color coding on paths.
+- **Display MTB Uphill Difficulty Scale**: Toggle the display of MTB uphill difficulty scale color coding next to the paths.
+- **Text for MTB Uphill Difficulty**: Toggle the display of MTB uphill difficulty scale text next to the paths.
+- **Display surface on a separate path**: Toggle the display of surface information on a separate path layer next to the paths.
-   - **Display Surface Information**: Toggle the display of surface information for paths and tracks.
+- **Display surface on paths**: Toggle the display of surface information directly on the paths.
+Note that the surface coloring can't be seen if the MTB Difficulty Scale option is enabled.
+- **Text for surface**: Toggle the display of surface type text next to the paths.
+- **Display path opacity**: Toggle path opacity based on trail visibility.

-By default, all these options are enabled.
+By default, all these options are enabled except `Display surface on a separate path`.
 You can disable any of these options based on your preference.
 ---

 ## Contribution